 organisations were selected for the training course.
-Out of the 15 seats alloted to central trade union organisations 9 were given to the INTUO and admission in this course, unless and until an autonomous Board with proper entrusted with all functions of planning and implementation of workers lth Nanuary, 1958.)
+Out of the 15 seats alloted to central trade union organisations 9 were given to the INTUC and only 4 to the AITUC.
+The HMS decided not to nominate any person for admission in this course, unless and until an autonomous Board with proper representation to the central trade union organisations is set up and entrusted with all functions of planning and implementation of workers education programmes. (resolution of the working committee of HMS on 11th Manuary, 1958.)